 Step 4: Find The Right Pot

-Take a slightly larger pot, about two to three inches larger than the existing one.
+Take a slightly larger terracotta or ceramic pot, about two to three inches big and deep than the existing one.

 Step 5: Prepare Potting Mix

-Prepare a potting mix that is rich in coco peat, perlites, and sand.
+Prepare a potting mix rich in coco peat, perlites, and sand.
 Or, you can use a standard sterilized potting mix from the plant store.
-Fill the pot with one-third potting mix.

 Fill the pot with more potting mix to hold the plant in an upright position.

 Step 7: Water Repotted Plant

 Thoroughly water the newly repotted Philodendron until the excess water runs down the drainage holes.

 Precautions to Take While Repotting Philodendron

-- If you have a stunted Philodendron, cut back the plant to four inches.
+- If you have a stunted Philodendron, cut the plant to four inches.
 This increases the chances of healthy development and vigorous growth.

 How to Take Care of a Repotted Philodendron